bennyboi89/aprs-web/README.md

-# Polaric webapp
+# Polaric APRSD Search and rescue features

+This is using the Polaric Server as a baseline, and adding additional features towards search and rescue operations.

 The "Polaric Server" is mainly a web based service to present APRS tracking information on maps and where the information is updated in real-time.
 It is originally targeted for use by radio amateurs in voluntary search and rescue service in Norway.
 It consists of a web application and a server program (APRS daemon).

 The web application lets the user browse maps.
 It can present live APRS infomation (from the aprsd backend) on top of the map.
 Users can update information, add objects, etc..
 The application supports use of the Mapcache Apache module that can render and/or cache maps.
 Web clients can also be set up to use external map sources directly.

 More documentation on the project can be found here: http://aprs.no/polaricserver

 ## System requirements